zincsearch/zincsearch-docs/docs/concepts.md

 And many more documents like above and then search for: Prabhat, cool or any word or combination of words.

-## Zinc Index
+## ZincSearch Index

-An index is where all of your data that you push into Zinc is indexed and stored  for fast access.
-Zinc mainains inverted indexes for the data you push in in Zinc.
+An index is where all of your data that you push into ZincSearch is indexed and stored  for fast access.
+ZincSearch mainains inverted indexes for the data you push in in ZincSearch.

 ## Inverted Index